BEFORE WE PROCEED TO THE LAST THREE BRUCKNER SYMPHONIES, LET'S CONNECT WITH A MAHLER ADAGIO --

 FIRST LET'S CONSIDER A COUPLE OF NEAR-ADAGIOS

 First, let's consider a couple of near-adagios.
 Mahler 1 and 2 have slow movements we wouldn't even think to call adagios.
-Mahler 3, about as strange a pile of symphonic construction as I'm aware of, actually concludes with an extended slow movement that might qualify, and the precedent of concluding a large symphony with a large slow movement is certainly going to catch fire with Mahler, but in M3 I think he's playing at something else here, especially when we consider the long opening section the begins all-strings and then for a good piece allows only small-bore wind intrusions.
+Mahler 3, about as strange a pile of symphonic construction as I'm aware of, actually concludes with an extended slow movement that might qualify, and the precedent of concluding a large symphony with a large slow movement is certainly going to catch fire with Mahler, but in M3 I think he's playing at something else here, especially when we consider the long opening section that begins all-strings and then for a good piece allows only small-bore wind intrusions.
 Let's listen -- I think you'll hear what I mean.

 MAHLER: Symphony No. 3 in D: vi.
 Langsam.
 Ruhevoll.
 Empfunden.
 (Slow.
 Peaceful.
 Felt.)